dnikolayev/mxdown/README.md

 # mxdown
-Check how much load your MX server can handle.
+Check how much load your MX server (or other TCP Server) can handle via SYN flood atack.

-Actually, with two additional options `--just-connect` and `--port 25` can be used to test the load or attack other services.
+Originally was needed to "test" mail server, but with few additional options `--just-connect`, `--direct-host` and `--port 5432` can be used to test the load or attack other services.

 ## Example
 ```shell